pytennessee/pytn-2020/sponsors/prospectus.md

 * Your company can add company branding to the room, subject to approval from conference organizers
 * For an additional $500, you can sponsor the Auditorium, the room where all attendees gather for keynotes and lightning talks.

-#### Young Coders ($4000, Limited to 1)

-_Sponsorship of the Young Coders program does not require any additional sponsorship purchases._

-* As the exclusive sponsor of our Young Coders program, your generous sponsorship will help buy computers for our Young Coders to use during the program and take home with them when the program is complete.
-* “Presented by” credit for the Young Coders program in all outbound marketing
-* A special thank you before the opening keynote, and after the closing keynote
-* Twitter mentions and thank-yous leading up to the event

 #### Custom Sponsorship Packages